freedomofpress/securedrop-docs/docs/journalist/submissions.rst

 3. Back in your *Source*'s conversation, click **Export**.
    |screenshot_export_dialog|
-4. If you have not already unlocked your USB drive, you will be prompted for the password configured for this USB drive.
+4. If you have not already unlocked your USB flash drive, you will be prompted for the password configured for this USB flash drive.
    |screenshot_export_drive_passphrase|

-5. Once you see a message informing you that the export was successfully completed, you can safely unplug the USB drive.
+5. Once you see a message informing you that the export was successfully completed, you can safely unplug the USB flash drive.
 Alternatively, you can leave the drive plugged in and export additional files.

 Decrypting and preparing to publish